 Best tires for Prius will have excellent handling in both wet and dry conditions.
 Braking should also be a major factor, so consider how solid the grip is.
-All-season tires typically provide great traction on dry roads, but not all can give a higher-than-average performance on wet and snowy roads.
+All-season ones typically provide great traction on dry roads, but not all can give a higher-than-average performance on wet and snowy roads.
 Handling and braking are factors that determine your safety on the road so don’t overlook them.

 No one likes driving in a noisy Prius, or in any car for that matter.
 Consider the comfort level that tires provide.
-If quiet and smooth riding are your priorities, choose tires that can effectively absorb road impact.
+If quiet and smooth riding are your two priorities, choose tires that can effectively absorb road noise and impact.
 Especially if you’re going to drive around a city where there are many irregular patches and potholes, you need tires that will be able to handle these bumps.

 How Long Will Prius Tires Last?